Discover free agronomic planning tools for your course

 Nematodes are widespread turf parasites in the Southeastern U.S., especially in sandy soils where sting and lance nematodes are predominately found.
 Just like fungal diseases, effective nematode management requires a season-long approach that incorporates multiple modes of action.
 Syngenta recommends incorporating Divanem® nematicide to provide season-long nematode control.
 Tank-mixtures of Divanem with fungicides like Velista® and Briskway are also employed to control fungal diseases like take-all root rot, summer patch and Pythium root rot that often infect roots damaged by nematode feeding.

 Insecticides: Insecticide applications are critical to protect greens, tees and fairways in the Southeast, with Acelepryn® insecticide as the foundation.
-Applications of Acelepryn beginning in March, depending on geography, provide excellent control of white grubs and billbugs as well as long-term prevention of caterpillars such as black cutworm and fall armyworm.
+Applications of Acelepryn beginning in April or May, depending on geography, provide excellent control of white grubs and billbugs as well as long-term prevention of caterpillars such as black cutworm and fall armyworm.
 Where mole crickets are a problem, two applications of Provaunt® WDG insecticide two to four weeks apart, beginning after egg hatch, are recommended to provide 90 days of control through the Mole Cricket Assurance Program.
 Lastly, the Advion® Fire Ant Bait Guarantee Program provides season-long control of these dangerous pests, which have become pervasive in the Southeast.

 Syngenta also offers the following programs and assurances to deliver effective weed control and resistance management:

 Fungicides: Turfgrass diseases vary in the Midwest based on location and turf species.
 Managers of cool-season turfgrass species on greens, tees and fairways should plan for preventive fungicide applications to control anthracnose, summer patch, Pythium, brown ring patch, take all patch, dollar spot, brown patch, and in northern regions, pink and gray snow mold.
 Fairy ring can affect all species throughout the region and can be an important disease to consider when creating disease control programs.
 Fungicide applications of Velista, Briskway, Secure Action and Posterity XT should be planned to focus on these key turf diseases.